 For nearly 2,000 years, a series of bridges has spanned the River Thames in London.
 The “Old” London Bridge of nursery rhyme fame was a stone bridge built by Peter of Colechurch, an architect and priest, between 1176 and 1209.
 It replaced various wooden bridges built by the Roman founders of London from AD 50–1176.

-The head of William Wallace was the first to appear on the gate.
+The head of William Wallace, a Scottish knight and landowner who led the Wars for Scottish Independence, was the first to appear on the gate.
 Other famous heads on pikes included those of Jack Cade in 1450, Sir Thomas More and Bishop John Fisher in 1535, and Thomas Cromwell in 1540.
 A German visitor to London in 1598 counted over 30 heads on the bridge.
 The practice was finally stopped in 1660, following the Restoration of King Charles II.

 By the end of the 18th century, the old London Bridge needed to be replaced.
-It fell into disrepair and blocked river traffic.
+It had fallen into severe disrepair and was blocking river traffic.
 Designed in 1799 by Scottish engineer John Rennie, the “New” London Bridge was completed in 1831.

-But as time passed, the new bridge began sinking at the rate of an inch (3 cm) every eight years.
-By the early 20th century, automobile traffic added additional burdens to this already overburdened bridge.
+Due to the weight of automobile traffic crossing the bridge in the early 20th Century, it began sinking into the River Thames at the rate of an inch (3 cm) every eight years.
 By 1924, the east side of the bridge was some three to four inches (9-12 cm) lower than the west side.

 The London Bridge in Lake Havasu City